LooseLab/Icarust/README.md

 sudo apt update && sudo apt upgrade -y sudo apt install -y protobuf-compiler libprotobuf-dev
 ```

+#### TLS

+Minknow core 5.x requires a secure channel connection be made by the minknow API.
+IN order to do this it is neccessary to use the localhost certificates provided with an installed version of minknow.
+Therefore currently _MinKNOW MUST BE INSTALLED_.
+The certificates are read from /opt/ont/minnow/conf/rpc-certs/.

 In order to run Icarust with the pre set config and squiggle -